OOI-RCA-APL/ceres/docs/components.md

 ## Component Trees

-While components can be configured and run on their own, they are usually grouped together in hierarchies, similar directories in your filesystem.
+While components can be configured and run on their own, they are usually grouped together in hierarchies, similar to directories in your filesystem.
 These hierarchies are called _component trees_.

 Each component is conceptually a _node_, having an arbitrary number of _child_ components, and _at most_ one _parent_ component.
 Components _must_ have a unique `name` within their parent.
 This ensures each component is uniquely _addressable_ within its tree.

-A component's `address` describes its position in the tree, and is determined computed automatically by its name and the names of its ancestor components.
+A component's `address` describes its position in the tree, and is computed automatically from the component's `name` and the names of its ancestors.
 A component with no parent is a _root_ component, and has the address `@`.
 Other addresses are relative to the root, and are defined by descending component names with `.` as a separator. _For example, the address `@a.b.c` refers to a component named `c`, which is a child of `@a.b`, which is a child of `@a`, which is ultimately the child of the root component `@`._

 A _subtree_ of components within a larger component tree is called a _unit_.
 For example, if components `@a.b` and `@a.c` exist, they are part of the unit `@a`.
-Units are subtrees of components that usually work together to accomplish a specific task, such as interfacing with one external device to retrieve data. _Components within a unit are usually managed, started, stopped and observed together._
+Units are subtrees of components that usually work together to accomplish a specific task, such as interfacing with one external device to retrieve data. _Components within a unit are usually managed, started, stopped and monitored together._

 Components _above_ a component in a tree are called its _ancestors_.
 Components _below_ a component in a tree are its _descendants_, or _subcomponents_.
 A child component can _only_ be running if its _parent_ is running.
 So for convenience, a component is automatically started when any of its subcomponents are started.
 For example, starting `@a.b` will also start `@a` and `@`.
-Conversely, when a component is stopped, all its descendants are too.
+Conversely, when a component is stopped, all its subcomponents are too.

 _Enabling_ a component will cause it to started automatically when its parent starts.
 Ancestors of an enabled component are also implicitly enabled.
 All components are _disabled_ by default.